ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 ## Token Exhaustion

-When a Client holds tokens for an Issuer, it is possible for any verifier to invoke that client to redeem tokens for that Issuer.
+When a Client holds tokens for an Issuer, it is possible for any verifier to cause that client to redeem tokens for that Issuer.
 This can lead to an attack where a malicious verifier can force a Client to spend all of their tokens from a given Issuer.
 To prevent this from happening, tokens can be scoped to single Origins such that they can only